feiphoon/mpns-pipeline/src/C_mpns_v8_processing/README.md

 1. The `common` & `pharmaceutical` names in the Non-Scientific Name dataset are separated from the `sci_cited_medicinal` entries.
 1. Each of the main items in the Plants, Synonyms and Sci-Cited-Medicinal datasets are matched against any entries in the Common & Pharmaceutical Name datatsets, which produces an exploded mapping of the former names to the names in the latter.
 1. The three name mapping datasets are unioned and each row is given a **contiguous unique numerical ID** as a `mapping_id`.
 This is an important detail as providing a unique numerical ID in Spark is normally done with `monotonically_increasing_id`, that allows for efficient execution across distributed workers, but it does not produce a contiguous sequence, which may be confusing and later on troublesome during shuffling and splitting the mappings dataset for train/validation/test.
 This is instead done by the `row_number` Windowing function.
 However as no partition could be specified for this statement, there is a risk of running out of memory during this operation if the input data is large enough.
 It is important to note also that neither of these methods are deterministic, so the generation of the `mapping_id` is not idempotent.
-1. The resulting `mpns_name_mappings` dataset is repartitioned to several single JSONLines file (against an output schema) and output at `data/processed/mpns/mpns_v8/mpns_name_mappings/v2/`
+1. The resulting `mpns_name_mappings` dataset is repartitioned to several parquet files (against an output schema) and output at `data/processed/mpns/mpns_v8/mpns_name_mappings/v2/`
 1. A `processing_metadata.json` file is also produced with counts on the mappings (see last part of this v2 section).

 ### Executing a test run

-There are sample datasets at `data/mpns/sample_mpns_v8`.
+There are sample datasets at `data/mpns/sample_mpns_v8/v2`.
 These files contain a select sample of items (all linked to the same 1 plant) from the real datasets, and only exist for demonstration purposes.
 - `medicinal_mpns_plants.csv`: 3 rows, only 1 of which should pass the filter
 - `medicinal_mpns_synonyms.csv`: 6 rows, only 4 of which should pass the filter
-- `medicinal_mpns_non_scientific_names.csv`: 7 rows, which do not have to be filtered but joined to matches against the total of 5 records from the first two datasets.
+- `medicinal_mpns_non_scientific_names.csv`: 7 rows, which are split into common & pharmaceutical names, and sci_cited_medicinal names.
+Only the latter are filtered. joined to matches against the total of 5 records from the first two datasets.
-    - `common`:
+    - `common`: 5
     - `pharmaceutical`: 0
-    - `sci_cited_medicinal`:
+    - `sci_cited_medicinal`: 3

-This means we expect the resulting `mpns_name_mappings` (at `data/processed/mpns/sample_mpns_v8/mpns_name_mappings/v2/`) to contain (7 x 5) 35 rows.
+After filtering and joining, this produces the resulting `mpns_name_mappings` (at `data/processed/mpns/sample_mpns_v8/mpns_name_mappings/v2/`) of 32 rows.
+(No automated tests were written for this to demonstrate it).

 To run this for demonstration purposes, go to `src/C_mpns_v8_processing/mpns_v8_processing_v2.py`, uncomment the relevant block of filepaths and code for the sample runs in the statements at the bottom of the file (comment out the real run).
 Sample data is **coalesced to 1 file**.